dhellmann/pymotw-3/source/re/index.rst

 Compiling Expressions
 =====================

-``re`` includes module-level functions for working with regular expressions as text strings, but it is more efficient to *compile* the expressions a program uses frequently.
+Although ``re`` includes module-level functions for working with regular expressions as text strings, it is more efficient to *compile* the expressions a program uses frequently.
 The ``compile()`` function converts an expression string into a ``RegexObject``.